Rehab19/my-python-workshop/hands-on-flask-01-hello-world-app-on-ec2-linux2/flask-04-creating-rest-api-on-ec2-linux2/README.md

 - Install `flask_sqlalchemy`.

-## Part 4 - Testing the API Implementation on EC2 Instance
+## Part 4 - Testing the API Implementation on EC2 Instance:

 - Download the web application file from GitHub repo.